-The accompanying interim condensed consolidated financial statements are unaudited and comprise the consolidation of CymaBay and its wholly-owned subsidiaries.
+The accompanying interim condensed consolidated financial statements are unaudited and are comprised of the accounts of CymaBay and its wholly-owned subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.
 The Company has no unconsolidated subsidiaries or investments accounted for under the equity method.